 It’s a whole new world when your baby is ready for solids.
-We looked at a long list of baby meal delivery services to find the best of the best, with Yumi coming out on top.
+We looked at a long list of baby meal delivery services to find the best of the best, with Little Spoon coming out on top.

 Want to know more about how the best baby food delivery services stack up against each other when it comes to the very best for your baby?
 Here’s what we loved about each.

 Moving into the solids stage with your baby is such a big step.
-You want to make sure your baby is getting all the nutrients they need at every stage, but you don’t always have the time or inclination to shop, prepare, store, or freeze batches of homemade baby foods.
+You want to make sure your baby is getting nutritionally balanced meals at every stage, but you don’t always have the time or inclination to shop, prepare, store, or freeze batches of homemade baby foods.
 Yumi takes care of all of this for you, and they do while exceeding standards in every area.

 Duo blends come next for stage 3, with purple sweet potato and blueberry being a favorite.
-From there, the combinations become more nutritionally complex, and the textures change to be developmentally appropriate for your growing baby.
+From there, the multi ingredient purees become more nutritionally complex, and the textures change to be developmentally appropriate for your growing baby.
+Introducing this variety in your baby’s food at a young age can help prevent a picky eater later.

-We love the extensive menu of regular favorites and also a selection of special seasonal recipes.
-They even have a “Chef Series” collection, which returns some of their past customer favorites.
+We love the extensive menu of regular favorites and also a selection of special seasonal recipes with yummy flavors.
+They even have a “Chef Series” collection, which returns some of their past delicious meals that were customer favorites.
 All of the meals are prepared fresh each week.
 All of their meals are free of added sugar, and they’re all either vegan or vegetarian friendly.
 Each meal is also free of the big eight food allergies.

 Now, let’s talk about ingredient quality.
-A big part of why this baby food delivery service wins top accolades is their commitment to using whole foods and clean ingredients that are USDA certified organic.
+A big part of why this baby food delivery service wins top accolades is their commitment to using whole ingredients and organic food that is USDA certified.
 Every ingredient that goes into each meal for your little one is certified organic, non-GMO, and is Kosher Certified.

 There are three different pricing plans, where you can choose to have 8, 16, or 24 jars delivered to you weekly.
 The more you order, the more you save per serving.
 Weekly plan prices range from $35-$90.
 Shipping is free with every order.

-Nurture Life wins the spot of runner-up because they do such a great job of providing quality nutrition for your growing baby through every stage of development.
-With a baby food menu designed for babies from 10-24 months of age, you’ll find plant-based meals and meals containing lean, antibiotic-free animal protein like chicken and veggie stew or easy-to-eat beef meatloaf cubes.
+Nurture Life has a baby food menu designed for babies from 10-24 months of age, you’ll find plant-based meals and healthy meals containing lean, antibiotic-free animal protein like chicken and veggie stew or easy-to-eat beef meatloaf cubes.
+Healthy fats important to brain development and the growth of your child can be found in most meals too.

-With more than a dozen finger food options for your baby, Nurture Life does an excellent job of offering a variety of tastes and textures that appeal to both apprehensive and adventurous eaters.
+With more than a dozen finger food options for your baby, Nurture Life does an excellent job of offering a variety of tastes and textures that appeal to both adventurous and picky eaters.

-Unlike some of the other winners on our list, Nurture Life isn’t entirely organic, but they have a solid commitment to using only the highest quality ingredients.
+Nurture Life isn’t entirely organic, but they have a commitment to using only the highest quality ingredients.
 Real, wholesome, and fresh fruits and vegetables go into every meal.
-Never anything processes, and meals are delivered to you fresh, never frozen.
+Never anything processed, and meals are delivered to you fresh, never frozen.
+Organic veggies and ingredients sourced from sustainable farms are used whenever possible.

-What we really like about Nurture Life is that their meals are designed by dieticians who understand the importance of pediatric nutrition.
+What we really like about Nurture Life is that they do more than just deliver meals.
+Healthy food focused recipes are designed by dieticians who understand the importance of pediatric nutrition.
 Each meal meets the highest nutritional standards, and you can count on a whole serving of fresh veggies to go into each serving.
 Their meals are free of artificial flavors and coloring, high fructose corn syrup, and nitrate-free.

 Nurture Life will also grow with your baby, with meal options for toddlers, children, and teens.
 The one downside of Nurture Life is that it falls on the pricier end of the baby food spectrum.
 Their baby finger food meals cost just under $7 per serving.